28 days. That’s the average length of the hiring process. Or your typical time-to-hire.

 9. Collaborate and partner with hiring managers

-Recruiters and hiring managers must educate one another in order to allow speedier collaboration, leveraging their knowledge to provide solution to top recruiting challenges.
+Recruiters and hiring managers must educate one another in order to allow speedier collaboration, leveraging their knowledge to provide solutions to top recruiting challenges.
 Examine current procedures in detail and identify possibilities for improvement.
 For instance, if a job remains open for two, four, or six months, how important is the position to the company?

-10. Make the application process easier
+10. Make the application process easier and mobile friendly

 With the rise of hybrid recruiting, candidates do not want to go through lengthy and laborious application processes.
 Candidates bank on recruiters to go through their resumes and limit the remaining fields to pertinent, application-related information that isn't included in their CVs.
 When it comes to application forms, they also tend to aim for flexibility to fill their applications via mobile phones.